How to clean lunch boxs

 Independent lab tests show significant differences in cleaning methods:

-Cold water rinse23%12%
+Cold water rinse 23% 12%

-Hot soapy water89%74%
+Hot soapy water 89% 74%

 Maintain lunch box integrity by replacing worn components every 6-8 months.
 Rubber seals typically degrade after 200-300 uses, while plastic latches fail after 500+ open/close cycles.
 For families with young children, consider bi-weekly sterilization cycles during flu season to reduce cross-contamination risks by 62%.